-At the root of all actions taken by the Commission is the question of whether it has the statutory authority to undertake a rulemaking, investigation, or proceeding which breaks new ground.
+At the root of all actions taken by the commission is the question of whether it has the statutory authority to undertake a rulemaking, investigation or proceeding that breaks new ground.
 Most states provide their commissions with general supervisory authority over all business aspects of regulated utilities as they relate to costs and quality of service.
 In this regard, a clear argument can be made that supervision over distribution planning is a vital component of this authority.
-Fundamentally, IDP is designed to ensure that investments in the utility distribution system ensure reliability, are built to be resilient, and employ least-cost options, while also optimizing the use of new resources and grid technologies.
+Fundamentally, IDP is designed to ensure that investments in the utility distribution system ensure reliability, are built to be resilient, and employ least-cost options.
+But utilities must also enable the safe interconnection of DERs by customers and third parties and strive to optimize the use of new resources and grid technologies while reasonably balancing the risks and opportunities.

 Some commissions may take a narrower view of their authority to oversee and guide distribution planning and may want more specific statutory language referencing IDP.
-In this case, passing legislation would be necessary.
-Any necessary IDP legislation should be simple and germane to the Commission's authority in order to expedite its passage.
-However, as stated above, while IDP is a new concept in utility regulation, it is nevertheless at the core of what commissions were established to oversee, especially with respect to the convergence of an aging grid infrastructure, new technologies and options such as DERs, and the occurrence of more severe climate events.
+In this case, passing legislation authorizing commission involvement in and oversight of integrated distribution system planning would be necessary.
+Any necessary IDP legislation should be simple and germane to the commission's authority to expedite its passage.
+However, as stated above, while IDP is a new concept in utility regulation, it is nevertheless at the core of what commissions were established to oversee, especially with respect to the convergence of an aging grid infrastructure, new technologies and options such as DERs and the occurrence of more severe climate events.

-B. Type of Commission Proceeding (Investigation, Rulemaking, or Contested Case)
+B. Type of Commission Proceeding

-The Commission has several options for considering whether and how to develop IDPs: an issue-based investigation or workshop, a rulemaking, a utility-specific contested case, or some combination of these proceedings.
-Each procedural option is discussed below commission staff from jurisdictions that have already engaged in creating an IDP.
+The commission has several options for considering whether and how to develop IDPs: an issuebased investigation or workshop, a rulemaking, a utility-specific contested case, or some combination of these proceedings.
+Each procedural option is discussed below

+Some jurisdictions may opt for a more informal workshop or investigation to introduce the subject to stakeholders and receive input.
+This can be a productive process by bringing in industry experts and commission staff from jurisdictions that have already engaged in creating an IDP.
 It is a way to learn about best practices and the pitfalls to be avoided and may be less costly (in terms of the time and human resources required) than a more formal proceeding.
-Providing stakeholders with the opportunity to comment can provide the Commission with useful information specific to its jurisdiction.
-In addition, the signaling of activity by the Commission in this direction might result in DER providers focusing attention on that jurisdiction as an area of interest for business development.
+Providing stakeholders with the opportunity to comment can provide the commission with useful information specific to its jurisdiction.
+In addition, the signaling of activity by the commission in this direction might result in DER providers focusing attention on that jurisdiction as an area of interest for business development.
 Thus, a workshop or investigation can be a good gateway to a thoughtful, inclusive process leading to the development of an IDP.
-One potential drawback is if this process becomes lengthy and slows progress towards the development of an actual plan.
-Utility operations will not cease during plan development, and the utility may make investments in its distribution system that are not least cost or that would not have been approved in an IDP proceeding.
+One potential drawback is if "the perfect becomes the enemy of the good" - i.e., if a process seeking consensus among all stakeholders becomes so lengthy that it slows progress toward the development and implementation of an actual (albeit imperfect) plan.
+Utility operations will not cease during plan development, and the utility may make investments in its distribution system that are not least cost or that would not have been a preferred solution had an IDP proceeding taken place.